avimallik/IoT-Home-weather-monitoring-system-NodeMCU-ESP-8266MOD-Code/README.md

 <b> Fetures : </b> <br>
- (1) Don't need to give Hard Coded Wifi Router SSID and Password. it Configure it self from "192.168.4.1" webserver basis of user given wifi router SSID name & Password. so it is fully Support
+ (1) Doesn't need to give Hard Coded Wifi Router SSID and Password. it Configure it self from "192.168.4.1" webserver basis of user given wifi router SSID name & Password. so it is fully Support
  Runtime Configuration

  (2) Monitor home weather activity. such as Celsius, Kelvin, Heat-Index, Humidity